bug400/pyilper/INSTALL.md

 ### Installation on Windows

 Note: use the "Command Line" instead of the "Terminal (PowerShell") application to enter the commands below.
+Using the "Activate.ps1" PowerShell" script requires issuing the PowerShell command:

+     PS C:> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-To install the Python interpreter open the Microsoft Store, search for Python and select the recommended version (see above) for installation.
+To install the Python interpreter open the Microsoft Store, enter the search term "Python" and select the recommended version (see above) for installation.
 Python is installed for the current user.

 Example: create a virtual environment "py311" in the home directory of the current user, install and start pyILPER: